BradleyCulley/bradleyculley.github.io/_posts/2023-11-19-gödel-escher-technē.md

 If a machine can do everything a human can do, what's the purpose of a human doing anything?
 This is particularly important for domains previously considered the sole purview of humans.
 Work and relationships are under siege.

-If not technē, is hedonia teleological?
+If not technē, is hedonia teleologically significant?
 What about eudaimonia?

 What about qualia in general?
 Specific quale, such as raising children?

 What if an AI can raise children - expertly - according to a specification?

-Are human endeavors teleological when a machine can replicate them, down through neuromorphic signal transduction?
+Are human endeavors teleologically significant when a machine can replicate them, down through neuromorphic signal transduction?

 It would be interesting if AI drove a renaissance in epistemology, teleology, and logos.

 I think solutions will, as with the Super Bowl, be deontological.
 Consequentialism will be as good as gone.

-More to the point, I think philosophy will be the final and most important area of human endeavor, whether or not we directly call it philosophy.
+More to the point, I think philosophy — and in particular, epistemic sense-making — will be the final and most important area of human endeavor, whether or not we directly call it philosophy.